apakhbari/CheatSheets/Linux/README.md

   - **Minute** is the smallest unit.

 - Default ubuntu source list ` https://gist.github.com/ishad0w/788555191c7037e249a439542c53e170#file-sources-list `

+- If we want our Kibana instance to use port 443 and this port is elevated port, we need to ` setcap ` to executable file of Kibana ` $ sudo setcap 'cap_net_bind_service=+ep' /usr/share/kibana/bin/kibana `  ep stands for execute permission. then we can view capabilities of a file using ` $ getcap /usr/share/kibana/bin/kibana `
+- make your backups read-only, so malwares can't interact with it

 ---
 ## When you go to a system for the first time: